 \subsubsection{Straight-line motion of the target}

 A moving target with velocity $\pmb{v}_T = [0.2, 0.2]^T \text{m/s}$ is considered.
 The initial inter-agent distances are at the desired values.
 The evolution of inter-agent distances and their associated bounds along with the agent-target distances are plotted in Fig. \ref{blf_dist}.
 A similar plot is presented for the QLF-control in Fig. \ref{qlf_dist}.
-It is observed that the inter-agent distances using BLF-control \eqref{blf_control} remain within the specified bounds (see $d_{1,2}, d_{2,3}, d_{3,1}$ in Fig. \ref{blf_dist}), while those in the case of QLF-control are unbounded (associated bounds are plotted in Fig. \ref{qlf_dist} for comparison with BLF-control).
+It is observed that the inter-agent distances using BLF-control \eqref{blf_control} remain within the specified safe bounds (see $d_{1,2}, d_{2,3}, d_{3,1}$ in Fig. \ref{blf_dist}), while those in the case of QLF-control are unbounded (associated bounds are plotted in Fig. \ref{qlf_dist} for comparison with BLF-control).
 It is interesting to note the undershoot in the agent-target distances using BLF-control, which compensates for the bounded inter-agent distances, as compared to QLF-control.

-The trajectories associated with the two control laws are plotted in Figs. \ref{blf_traj} and \ref{qlf_traj}.
+The trajectories associated with the two control laws are plotted in Figs.\ref{blf_traj} and \ref{qlf_traj}.
 The initial and final positions of the triangular formation are plotted as dashed and solid lines.
 Similarly, the initial and final positions of the target and its associated standoff circle are plotted in dashed and solid magenta lines, respectively.
-The BLF-control ensures that the formation is pseudo-rigid and is capable of translating, rotating and deforming, but not rearranging (cyclic order of the agents is unaffected).
+The BLF-control ensures that the formation is pseudo-rigid and is capable of translating, rotating, and deforming but not rearranging (the cyclic order of the agents is unaffected).
 The agents may rearrange their cyclic order in the formation under QLF-control.
 Agent 2 moves across the line joining Agents 1 and 3 - the formation transitions through the condition $d_{1,2} + d_{2,3} = d_{3,1}$, seen in Fig. \ref{qlf_dist}.
 The distance between Agents 1 and 2 under QLF control decreases significantly (see Fig. \ref{qlf_dist}), which may lead to a collision if the physical dimensions of the agents are considered.
 The BLF control, on the other hand, ensures the agents' safety by bounding all the inter-agent distances.

 The individual components of BLF-control and magnitudes for the agents are plotted in Fig. \ref{ctrl_bound}.
 The agent velocities (control inputs) asymptotically converge to the target velocity (see Fig. \ref{blf_comp}).
-The control inputs also satisfy the $u_{\text{max}}$ bound placed on them as seen in Fig. \ref{blf_mag}.
+The control inputs also satisfy the $u_{\text{max}}$ bound placed on them, as seen in Fig. \ref{blf_mag}.